ynx0/graph-store-documentation/graph_store_explainer.md

 1. Switch on index of post, crashing (reject) if no matches found

 1.If the node is nested one level deep
-  - Ensure that its contents are empty.
+  a.
+Ensure that its contents are empty.
 The top level node is a structural node containing all of the post and associated data.

 1. If it is nested 2 levels deep and contains a 1 as it’s last index fragment
-  - Ensure that its contents are empty.
+  a.
+Ensure that its contents are empty.
 This is a structural node for holding revisions to the blog post.
 1. If the node is nested three levels deep, and has a 1 as it’s second index fragment
-  - Ensure that its contents is a list of at least 2 elements
+  a.
+Ensure that its contents is a list of at least 2 elements
-  - Ensure that the first element of contents has a content type of text
+  b.
+Ensure that the first element of contents has a content type of text

 1. If the node is nested two levels deep, and has a 2 as it’s last index fragment
-  - Ensure that its contents are empty.
+  a.
+Ensure that its contents are empty.
 This is a structural node for holding comments.
 1. If the node is nested three levels deep, and has a 2 as it’s second index fragment
-  - Ensure that its contents are empty.
+  a.
+Ensure that its contents are empty.
 This is a structural node for holding revisions of a specific comment.
 1. If the node is nested four levels deep, and has a 2 as it’s second index fragment
-  - Ensure that contents has type `cell`.
+  a.
+Ensure that contents has type `cell`.
 This is a specific revision of a comment

 Items 1-3 are setting up the validator
 Items 4-6 are enforcing the schema for the post in general